Kapulani Landgraf: LANI

 During the 2013 NACF Artists fellowship in Visual Arts, Landgraf showcased an artwork that spelled out LANI, a Hawaiian word that translates most similarly to heavens, sky, or spiritual.
 The artwork was part of an installation under the name “Ka Maunu Pololoi? or “The Right bait? and consists of 40 rat traps on the floor to a wall and interconnected to one another.
 The rat traps were attached to photographs of other artwork commissioned by Kanaka Maoli and pieces of fake money.
 In 2013 the Honolulu Museum of Art exhibited Ponoiwi, a solo exhibition which takes a stand against the decades-long practice of removing sand from Hawaiian beaches, which often desecrates native burial sites.

 Ē Luku Wale Ē

 Landgraf is the co-author, with Windward Community College art professor and humanities chair Mark Hamasaki, of Ē Luku Wale Ē (Devastation Upon Devastation), a book published in 2016 documenting through photographs the final stages of construction of the H-3 freeway.
-Photos from this book were exhibited at the 2022 Hawaii Triennial at the Hawaii State Art Museum.
+Mark Hamasaki is the co-founded the ʻElepaio Press and is an art and photography professor at Windward Community College.
+Pilāmoʻo centers their pieces around water and land rights in the Koʻolaupoko region of Oʻahu, emphasizing the importance of rootedness of place.

+Politics and Social Context

+H-3 Interstate Construction

+The H-3 Interstate is a 16 mile highway built between Hālawa and Haʻikū Valley, tunnelling through the Koʻolau Mountain Range on the island of Oʻahu, Hawaiʻi.
+This project is notorious for being the largest and most extensive public works project done in Hawaiʻi to date, the entire lifetime of the project spanning 37 years and $1.3 billion dollars.
+The project was initiated to connect the Joint Base Pearl Harbor-Hickam and Kāneʻohe Marine Corps Base.